firebelley/godot-export/README.md

 I recommend creating a separate branch just for the purposes of running this action.
 Suppose I want the action to run on `master` pushes, but I am in the middle of working on game-breaking changes.
 Rather than push directly to master and create broken builds (and releases) you might want to consider some different approaches:
   - You could create a `release` branch that this action runs on.
 Then merge your `master` branch into `release` whenever you want to generate a release.
   - You could keep `master` as your release-generating branch, and do active development on a `dev` branch.
 Merge `dev` into `master` when you want to create a release.

-## Why?
-Ultimately, I created this action for myself.
-I often want to test games on different devices, but I dread having to clone the repo, make sure I am on the correct version of Godot, get Mono setup, etc. I _could_ have generated builds myself and uploaded them to a file hosting site but that requires too much manual labor.
-Automation is much preferred!

-Additionally, this solution makes it easier for me (and my friends) to play test.
-I can look back through any version.
-I can directly compare two versions side-by-side to see which version feels, looks, and plays better.

-The final thing that this action provides is a project history.
-Have you ever worked on a game over the course of several months, and forgot what it was like during the beginning?
-I personally never keep old builds around if I even generate them at all.
-If you work on a project long enough, it may be a hassle to generate a build at a certain point in time.
-Allowing builds to be automatically generated ensures that you have a timeline of evolution for your game.